Superkman23/Kerploop/README.md

 # Kerploop
-Kerploop is a WIP project by Ambrosia and Kman, incorporating our favourite elements of FPS shooters with the crazy laid-back feeling of sandbox games.
+Kerploop is a WIP project by Ambrosia and Kman, incorporating their favourite elements of *FPS shooters* with the *laid-back, easy-going* feeling of sandbox games.